The European Ceramic Society

 The following could be invited to participate in PEC Meetings but will have no right to vote:

-• A representative of the country organizing the permanent Secretariat.
+• The Secretary, and possibly a representative of the country organizing the permanent Secretariat.

 • The Treasurer.